Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Comparison of Resonant and Broadband Searches with Flux-to-Voltage Amplifiers

 A value less than unity implies that the resonant search is superior.
 For the wide band scan, the ratio is plotted, with the optimized log-uniform time allocation of eq. (\ref{eq:t_opt}), as the blue curve in Fig. \ref{fig:ResvBroad_gratio}.
 For the low-frequency scan, the ratio is plotted as the red curve.
 We have assumed a quality factor of one million and in both calculations have used the formula (\ref{eq:ResvBroad_Gamma}).

-In contrast to the limits shown in \cite{kahn2016broadband}, combining the two scans in the plot demonstrates the resonant search with Q of $10^{6}$ is considerably better than the broadband search at all frequencies above 1 kHz.
+In contrast to the limits shown in \cite{kahn2016broadband}, combining the two scans in the plot demonstrates that the resonant search with Q of $10^{6}$ is considerably better than the broadband search at all frequencies above 1 kHz.
 The ratio is lower than one at all frequencies, dropping below 0.1 in coupling at the highest frequencies.
 This corresponds to a scan rate (reflecting the time to reach a particular coupling) that is more than four orders of magnitude higher.

 We have cut off the analysis at 1 kHz not because coils at lower frequencies cannot be made, but because the approximations used in the analysis break down.
-At these low frequencies, the thermal occupation number is comparable to, or larger, than the resonator quality factor, leading to an order-unity sensitivity bandwidth.
-The approximations used to derive the curves in the figure (in particular, the assumption that the noise impedance stay constant within the sensitivity bandwidth) break down at such low frequencies, which manifests in the curving of the red line at lower frequencies.
-We know from our demonstration below eq. (\ref{eq:NoiseNumber_Broad}) that the optimized tunable resonant search is strictly better than the optimized broadband search, as long as a resonator can practically be constructed (at frequencies $\gtrsim 100$ Hz).
-It is simply that, below 1 kHz, the size of the advantage cannot be calculated with the analytical optimization of Appendix \ref{ssec:FtoV_opt_QL}.
+At these low frequencies, the thermal occupation number is comparable to, or larger than, the resonator quality factor.
+This leads to an order-unity sensitivity quality factor, which manifests in Fig. \ref{fig:ResvBroad_gratio} as the curving of the red line at lower frequencies.
+At such low sensitivity quality factors, the integrals over frequency that lead to the optimized resonator sensitivity (\ref{eq:SNR_opt_total})--see in particular, Section \ref{sssec:res_match_opt} and eq. (\ref{eq:F_neu_res})--cannot be evaluated analytically in the manner stated.
+Nevertheless, we know from our demonstration below eq. (\ref{eq:NoiseNumber_Broad}) that the optimized tunable resonant search is strictly better than the optimized broadband search, as long as a resonator can practically be constructed (at frequencies $\gtrsim 100$ Hz).

 If one were to extrapolate the sensitivity comparison implied by the wide scan to below 10 kHz, it would seem that a broadband approach may be fundamentally more suitable.
 However, this conclusion is not accurate because the time allocation for the scanned search was selected by assuming the prior of a log-uniform search over the 10 kHz-100 MHz search range.
-(Again, we refer the refer the reader to the proof below eq. \ref{eq:NoiseNumber_Broad}.)
+(Again, we refer the refer the reader to the proof below eq. (\ref{eq:NoiseNumber_Broad}).)
 Mathematically, this prior is represented by the natural logarithm in the denominator of eq. (\ref{eq:ResvBroad_Gamma}) and thus affects the calculated sensitivity curves.
 If there were reason to expect that dark matter is more likely at lower frequencies, a different prior would be used.